chillgatez/Reading-Notes/301/Class12/README.md

 1. What does a ```500``` error status code mean?
     -  "500 Internal Server Error" it is a status code that indicates an unexpected condition occurred on the server while processing the request.
 This error typically indicates a problem on the server side.
 1. What is the difference between a status ```200``` and a status ```201```?
-    - In summary, while both status codes indicate success, status 200 signifies a successful request with a response containing the requested data, whereas status 201 represents the successful creation of a new resource as a result of the request.
+    - Both status codes indicate success, status 200 signifies a successful request with a response containing the requested data, whereas status 201 represents the successful creation of a new resource as a result of the request.